 Performance was evaluated on a PC with an Nvidia 980XGL Quadro graphics card, with a 2.8 GHz dual-processor and 1 GB of RAM.
 The performance times reported in Table 1 support interactive exploration of flow on isosurfaces.
 This is important for the case of changing isovalues.
 When the user changes the isovalue, texture updates only require a fraction of a second.
-And the transition is generally coherent because each frame is blended with the previous frame [5].
+And the transition is generally coherent because each frame is blended with the previous frame as described in Section 3.4.

 The first time reported in the FPS column is for the static case, i.e., the absence of changes to the view point.
 The times shown in parenthesis indicate the dynamic cases of interactive zooming, rotation, and translation of the view point.
-The reported times are about three times faster than those reported by Laramee et al. [5].
-This is mainly due to the updated hardware used for the evaluation and improvements to the implementation.
+More specifically, the dynamic cases require the construction of a velocity image, image overlay, as well as geometric edge detection.
+The reported times are about three times faster than those reported by Laramee et al. [6].
+This is mainly due to the updated hardware used for the evaluation and some small improvements to the implementation.